Mahabali: Buddhism

 Bali appears in several Buddhist sutras, such as the Dānapāramitā Sūtra, the Ratnamegha Sūtra, and the Lotus Sutra; where he is seen among the audience who listens to the Buddha's discourses.

 The Kāraṇḍavyūha Sūtra features an extensive dialogue between Bali and the bodhisattva Avalokiteśvara that occurred during the life of the Buddha Viśvabhū.
 Bali relates his story of being imprisoned in the underworld by Nārāyaṇa.
 The asura king repents for his misdeeds and praises the qualities of Avalokiteśvara and the pure land Sukhāvatī.
 Avalokiteśvara bestows a prediction that Bali will someday become a fully awakended buddha named Śrī who will lead the asuras in the Dharma.

 Bali offers Avalokiteśvara "strings of pearls worth a hundred thousand silver coins and diadems adorned with various jewels."
 Before leaving his abode, Avalokiteśvara gives a teaching about how humans must leave Jambudvīpa upon death and are subject to the punishments of King Yama in hell.
 He then tells Bali of the importance of cultivating merit in this life.

 Veneration

-For several Hindus in Kerala, Mahabali is remembered fondly as a great and benevolent king.
+For people in Kerala, Mahabali is remembered fondly as a great and benevolent king.
+Keralites celebrate the festival Onam to commemorate the glorious days of Mahabali.
+They believe that Mahabali, once ruled Kerala.
+During Onam, the asura king is believed to return to see his people.

-In Tulunadu, several people believe that Mahabali was an ancient king.
-They offer special puja during the fourth day of Deepavali, which they call, 'Bali Padyami'.
-They offer a special dish to the being on a plate prepared by bamboo tree sticks along with a lamp, and through the medium of a Tulu folklore song, request him to accept their offerings.
-People believe that on the fourth day of the festival, the king comes out of Patala for a day to see his kingdom.
+In Karnataka, Tamilnadu, Maharashtra, Gujarat, Andhra Pradesh, and Telangana, several people believe that Mahabali was an ancient king.
+Special puja is offered during the third day of Deepavali and first day of Kartika month, which they call, 'Bali padwa', ' Bali pratipada', and 'Bali Padyami'.
+In coastal Karnataka, people offer a special dish to the being on a plate prepared with bamboo tree sticks, along with a lamp, and through the medium of a Tulu folklore song, request him to accept their offerings.
+People believe that on the third day of the festival, the king comes out of Patala for a day to see his kingdom.

 The town of Mahabalipuram in Tamil Nadu is also associated with him.